Find Affordable College Courses

 $11,120 Average Tuition & Fees

 You’ll be in good company if you decide to attend Jacksonville State University.
 It ranked #5 on our 2023 Best Value Sociology Schools in Alabama list.
-Jacksonville State University is a medium-sized public school located in the small suburb of Jacksonville.
+Jacksonville State University is a moderately-sized public school located in the small suburb of Jacksonville.

 Full Sociology at Jacksonville State University Report